mchase101/mchase101/README.md

 ## Hi there 👋 I'm Mina
 About Me

-I'm currently enrolled in full-time training program with Generation Singapore acquired technical skills in product life cycles on Git and Github, develop responsive & scalable web applications and hands-on experience in applying behavior skills such Teamwork, Personal Responsibility, Future Orientation, Growth Mindset and Resilience.
-In my free time I enjoy finding calm through drawing and watching cinematic and documentary film.
+I'm currently enrolled in full-time training program with Generation Singapore acquired technical skills in product life cycles on **Git and Github**, develop responsive & scalable web applications and hands-on experience in applying behavior skills such Teamwork, Personal Responsibility, Future Orientation, Growth Mindset and Resilience.

+📫 How to reach me: minasuti@proton.me
+⚡ Fun fact: In my free time I enjoy finding calm through drawing and watching cinematic and documentary film.

 <!--
 **mchase101/mchase101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.